MridulaBontha/Lowest-Common-Ancestor---Taxonomy/README.md

 # Lowest-Common-Ancestor-Taxonomy

-The Python script lowest_common_ancestor provides the lowest common ancestor between two given organism.
+The Python script lowest_common_ancestor provides the lowest common ancestor between two given organism listed in [NCBI taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy).
 The user needs to input the taxids of both the organisms.
 It is optional to provide the rank at which the ancestor has to found.

 ## Requirements